lu7did/PixiePi/README.md

 ## Beacon station

 * Run ./bash/PiWSPR.sh (replace your call, grid and power).

-A sample script can be found at bash/PiWSPR.sh This program will run once, so call it repeatedely with a timing of your choice, WSPR frames align and fire on even minutes.
+This program will run once, so call it repeatedely with a timing of your choice, WSPR frames align and fire on even minutes.

 Follows a screen capture of some reports given by the WSPRNet monitoring network[link](http://www.wsprnet.org), a fair distance has been achieved considered